 If we are upset that our church isn’t perfect, then we may be part of the problem.
-When our expectations of others is higher than can be humanly attained, or perfectionistic, we set ourselves up for disappointment and alienation.
+If our expectations of others is perfectionistic, or higher than can be humanly attained, we set ourselves up for disappointment and alienation.
 A church is a network of relationships that requires human interaction, understanding and forgiveness.
 When we become a member of a local congregation, we expose ourselves to a depth of richness and joy.
 This can only be found when we choose to share our lives with others.
-But the potential for increased heartache and disappointment is there as well.
+But the potential for increased heartache and disappointment exists as well.

-Every church faimly has blind spots and areas that need to be improved, and it is the work of pastors and local church leaders to nurture their flocks toward health and healing.
+Every church has blind spots and areas that need attention, and it is the work of pastors and local church leaders to nurture their flocks toward health and healing.

 Having said this, some churches exceed the normal limits of imperfection and display the troubling symptoms of dysfunction and major illness.
 Unfortunately, such churches are actually capable of doing more harm than good.

-A chorus of writers and church leaders have referred to such religious environments as being toxic.
+A chorus of writers and church leaders have referred to such religious environments as toxic.

 The word “toxic” refers to something that is (1) poisonous—a material especially capable of causing death or serious debilitation, such as toxic waste.
 (2) Something that exhibits symptoms of infection or toxicosis (such as a patient whose condition becomes toxic).
 Or, (3) Something that is extremely harsh, malicious, or harmful (Merriam-Webster Dictionary).